 I was born at a time when the current president, Muhammadu Buhari, was the military head of state.
 I'm 31 years old.
 It was just an era when my dad always reminded me that from that point downwards, you can trace where the mess of Nigeria began.

 There was a time we actually had a nation that was near greatness.
-What we have now is nothing compared with that.
-Are we going forwards or are we moving backwards?
+What we have now is nothing compared to that.
+Are we going forward or are we moving backward?

 At 56, it looks like the country is not growing.
 What is it that you gain from being a Nigerian?

 You must become a government to yourself.
 People are buying transformers for themselves.
 People are fixing their roads.
 People are managing their security by themselves.